- Image

 Email: arunkul (at) louisiana.edu

-I am an Associate Professor and the director of the Human-Computer Interaction Laboratory at the School of Computing and Informatics, University of Louisiana at Lafayette.
-My research interests include 3D user interfaces, human computer interactions (HCI), games and virtual reality.
+I am an Associate Professor and the director of the Human-Computer Interaction (HCI) Laboratory at the School of Computing and Informatics, University of Louisiana at Lafayette.
+My research is in the broad area of Human-Computer Interaction (HCI), focusing on educational Virtual Reality applications.